 Is it comfortable for long TV nights?

 Yes, if you like a supportive sit.
-I stayed comfortable longer without sliding forward, but for full sprawl I wanted an ottoman and a lumbar pillow.
+In our testing, it stayed comfortable longer than softer sofas that make you slide forward, but for full sprawl we still wanted an ottoman and a lumbar pillow.

 Does it work for heavier users?

-Marcus (6'1", ~230 lbs) didn’t make it feel unstable; edge sitting and frequent shifting stayed controlled rather than flexy.
+Marcus (6'1", ~230 lbs) did not make it feel unstable.
+Edge-sitting and frequent shifting stayed controlled rather than flexy.

 Is it good for couples?

-It’s solid for shared movies.
-Ethan’s shifting was noticeable, but it didn’t ripple through the whole sofa in a way that ruined comfort.
+It worked well for shared movies.
+Ethan's movement was noticeable, but it did not ripple through the whole sofa in a way that broke comfort.

 If you prefer sink-in softness, it can.
-If you like structure and easier get-up-and-go comfort, it lands in a good middle ground.
+If you like structure and easier get-up-and-go comfort, it lands in a useful middle ground.